leedaga/ironbci/README.md

 # Brain-Computer Interface ironbci available in the [market](https://pieeg.com/ironbci/)
+Now you can buy a Low-cost brain-computer interface (non-invasive EEG system)

 Low-cost Wearable BLE 8 channels for dry and wet electrodes, brain-computer interface with mobile SDK